alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Select gene modules based on the presence of genes known to be involved in otic and epibranchial development and re-cluster cells
+Select gene modules based on the presence of genes known to be involved in Otic and Epibranchial development and re-cluster cells.

 ```R
 bait_genes = c("HOMER2", "LMX1A", "SOHO-1", "SOX10", "VGLL2", "FOXI3", 'ZNF385C', 'NELL1', "CXCL14", "EYA4")